 Before you start getting all creeped out wondering if people are stalking you, at least you can get some comfort knowing there is a way to turn off this feature.

 To disable the geotagging function on the iPhone, go to Settings, General, Location Services.
 Depending on the software version of your phone, there are a few options available.
 One option is to select the Off switch next to Camera feature, and this will disable geotagging on your photos.
 Or you could choose to turn off Location Services overall, but then this will disable any applications that use location based services, including any GPS functions on your iPhone.
 If you are using another type of GPS-enabled phone or digital camera, check the manufacturer's instructions for disabling this feature.

 Since I last wrote about this topic, it seems that geotagging still has security experts concerned.
 The reason being that many are using mobile phones and digital cameras and have no idea their location can be discovered due to geotags.
 In this day and age of social networks where many are friending, updating, posting and tweeting, it pays to stay informed and know what exactly you are sharing with others.

-CJ Castillo is the interactivity editor for the Victoria Advocate.
-You can contact her at email@example.com.
+CJ Castillo writes about geeky stuff for the Victoria Advocate.
+You can contact her at firstname.lastname@example.org.
 Please send all correspondence c/o Victoria Advocate, P.O.
 Box 1518, Victoria, TX 77902.